skiano/predication/README.md

 predicate({foo: {bar: [false, true]}}) // true
 ```

 You can even specify relationships inside the object using `that`.
-Here is an example that matches objects whose `foo` and `bar` properties are the same.
+Here is an example that matches objects whose `foo` and `bar` properties are the same...

 ```javascript
 const predicate = predication({